borislo-git/CNNPtrNet/README.md

 Stack the encoder with dilated CNNs with residual.
 For the encoder, concatenate the outputs of each convolution layer; this will hopefully include the translational invariant information at the topmost layer and also some positional information so the decoder can knows where to point.

 ## To-Do
-1. Stack Decoder CNN
-2. Knapsack Problem
+* Knapsack Problem
-3. Incorporate RL
+* Incorporate RL